matplotlib.projections#

 • Transformations for the gridlines, ticks and ticklabels.
 Custom projections will often need to place these elements in special locations, and Matplotlib has a facility to help with doing so.

-• Setting up default values (overriding cla), since the defaults for a rectilinear axes may not be appropriate.
+• Setting up default values (overriding cla), since the defaults for a rectilinear Axes may not be appropriate.

-• Defining the shape of the axes, for example, an elliptical axes, that will be used to draw the background of the plot and for clipping any data elements.
+• Defining the shape of the Axes, for example, an elliptical Axes, that will be used to draw the background of the plot and for clipping any data elements.

 • Defining custom locators and formatters for the projection.
 For example, in a geographic projection, it may be more convenient to display the grid in degrees, even if the data is in radians.